OpenScienceMOOC/Module-5-Open-Research-Software-and-Open-Source/content_development/Task_2.md

 So now you have a sustainably archived GitHub repository in Zenodo that is ready to be re-used and cited!
 Before continuing, make sure that you have:

 - [ ] Linked your GitHub project to Zenodo.
-If you see a complete copy of your GitHub repo in Zenodo then things are working.
+If you see a complete copy of your GitHub repository in Zenodo then things are working.
 - [ ] Zenodo and GitHub integrated setup works nicely.
 For example have all the author names, and correct project title come across to Zenodo.
-If not, or if authors just have nicknames you can edit the names in Zenodo.
+If not, or if authors just have nicknames you can edit these details in Zenodo.
 - [ ] Project has a first release, with a DOI.
 You should have a DOI displayed on your projects Zenodo page.
 This first DOI is called the 'concept DOI' and is the master DOI linking to all subsequent release DOIs.
 Copy this DOI link and embed it in your GitHub projects README page.
-Your done!
+You're done!

 ### Additional resources <a name="Resources"></a>